-Chania is the second largest city of Crete.
+Chania is the second-largest city in Crete.
 Chania is the site of the Minoan settlement the Greeks called Kydonia.
 Some notable archaeological evidence for the existence of this Minoan city below some parts of today’s Chania was found by excavations in the district of Kasteli in the Old Town.
 This area appears to have been inhabited since the Neolithic era.

 The city of Chania can be divided into two parts: the old town and the modern city which is the larger one.
 The old town is situated next to the old harbour and is the matrix around which the whole urban area was developed.
 It used to be surrounded by the old Venetian fortifications that started to be built in 1538.

 Chania’s Old Town is considered the most beautiful urban district on Crete, especially the crumbling Venetian harbour.